symbol/symbol-docs/source/guides/network/non-custodial-node-setup.rst

 **In summary**, once the node is completely setup, full control of the node's **main account** will be transferred to the customer account (called **external account**) by turning main into a :doc:`../../concepts/multisig-account`:

-- The node provider will prepare a transaction for offline signing and send it to the customer.
+- The service provider will prepare a transaction for offline signing and send it to the customer.
 - The customer signs the transaction using their Wallet from an offline machine, and returns the signature.
-- The node provider announces the transaction.
+- The service provider announces the transaction.

 *************
 Prerequisites